 Most Popular Libyan Dishes

 Libya has a coastline on the Mediterranean Sea and so seafood is abundant in regions closest to the sea, including the capital Tripoli.
-Whilst pork to Libya’s predominant Muslim population, popular meats include lamb and mutton.
+Whilst pork is not eaten by Libya’s predominant Muslim population, popular meats include lamb and mutton.

 Other staple ingredients include a variety of breads, couscous, olives, figs, dates and chickpeas.